saif-ellafi/foundryvtt-excalidraw-journals/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/saif-ellafi/foundryvtt-excalidraw-journals/total?logo=GitHub) ![GitHub release (latest by date)](https://img.shields.io/github/downloads/saif-ellafi/foundryvtt-excalidraw-journals/latest/total) ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/saif-ellafi/foundryvtt-excalidraw-journals) ![GitHub issues](https://img.shields.io/github/issues-raw/saif-ellafi/foundryvtt-excalidraw-journals)
 # Excalidraw Journals for Foundry VTT

-Excalidraw is a free and open source collaborative whiteboarding application.
-Draw and move things around.
+Excalidraw is a free and open source collaborative virtual whiteboard for sketching and diagrams.
+With this, you can brainstorm together very easily with your players.

 With this module, create Journal Entries using an Excalidraw iframe that automatically creates a shareable session.